winitzki/scall/tutorial/programming_dhall.md

 Although Dhall does not support recursive types directly, we have seen in previous chapters that least fixpoints and greatest fixpoints can be encoded in Dhall.
 Those encodings are built using the function types and the universal quantifier.
 The constructions in the previous subsections show how to build functor and contrafunctor instances for types involving those features.
-So, in principle we already know enough to build functor or contrafunctor instances (as appropriate) for arbitrary recursive type constructors.
+So, in principle we already know enough to build functor or contrafunctor evidence (as appropriate) for arbitrary recursive type constructors.
-Here we will show the Dhall code for those instances.
+Here we will show the Dhall code for those combinators.

 A least-fixpoint type constructor is defined via a pattern functor that must be a type constructor with _two_ type parameters.
-The first type parameter remains free in the resulting recursive type constructor, while the second type parameter is used for recursion.
+The first type parameter remains free in the resulting recursive type constructor, while the second type parameter becomes bound.
 (See the section "Recursive type constructors" in the chapter "Church encodings of more complicated types".)

 Suppose `F` is a given pattern functor with two type parameters.